renatamoon/horus_api/README.md

 ## <a id="projeto"> 💻 ABOUT THE PROJECT </a>

-Webscraping challenge using Playwright library as a tool to webscrap, save it on database, finally getting data of notebooks from website `https://webscraper.io/test-sites/e-commerce/allinone/computers/laptops`.
+Webscraping challenge using Playwright library as a tool to web scrap, save it on database, finally getting data of notebooks from website `https://webscraper.io/test-sites/e-commerce/allinone/computers/laptops`.

 Some functionalities present on this project: